ptcarino/ajax-chat/readme.md

 ## Ajax Chat Practice

 Work in progress.
-For my learning purposes only.
+For personal learning purposes only.

 <b>Laravel version: 5.3.22<b>